HADAS496/comics-and-Reaganomics-/index.md

   caption="President Lyndon B. Johnson signs the Medicare bill in Independence, Mo., July 30, 1965.
 At right is former President Harry Truman." image-path="scrollstory/images/for my project/LJB 1965.jpg"
 %}

-Next followed the Medicare and Medicaid in 1965, which shifted institutional funding from states to the federal government, encouraging reduced reliance on large psychiatric hospitals.[^note316]

-[^note316]: Parsons,*from Asylum to Prison*, pp. 70, 74, 116.

  The 1966 Lake v.
 Cameron ruling established the “least restrictive setting” principle, requiring discharge to less restrictive environments when possible.
 Combined with stricter admission criteria, these changes made hospitalization much harder to access.
 As a result, many individuals with severe mental illness were discharged without adequate community support, leading to widespread homelessness, arrests, and premature deaths.
 Psychiatrist Darold Treffert’s 1973 phrase “dying with one’s rights on” criticized laws that prioritized civil liberties over safety and treatment needs.
 This trend culminated in the 1975 Supreme Court case O’Connor v.
 Donaldson, which ruled that nondangerous individuals capable of surviving safely outside (alone or with help) could not be confined against their will. [^note326]